walescript/Expense-tracker/README.md

 This project provides a basic framework for managing financial expenses.
 It includes two main classes: Expense and ExpenseDatabase.
 The Expense class represents individual financial transactions, while the ExpenseDatabase class manages a collection of expenses.

-Usage
+- Usage
 Expense Class
 The Expense class is designed to represent an individual financial expense.
 Each expense has the following attributes:

-id: A unique identifier generated using UUID4.
+-id: A unique identifier generated using UUID4.
 title: A string representing the title or description of the expense.
 amount: A float representing the monetary value of the expense.
 created_at: A datetime object indicating the creation timestamp.